 * Your required minimum distribution (RMD) is the minimum amount you must withdraw from your traditional IRA each year, starting from age 73.

 To find out more, including our tax identification number and other resources related to planned giving, please email our Planned Giving Coordinator using the form below, or call 1-800-841-7299.

 For questions about membership or automatic giving, please use the contact information for our Membership Services Department on our contact page.

-Donations to Environment Texas Research & Policy Center, a project of Environment America Research and Policy Center, a 501(c)(3) organization, are tax-deductible in many circumstances.
+Donations to Environment Georgia Research & Policy Center, a 501(c)(3) organization, are tax-deductible in many circumstances.
 Please seek the guidance of your attorney or financial advisor when planning a major gift.